seanleblanc/rally-mode/README.md

-# emacs-rally
+# rally-mode
 A Rally mode for Emacs

 To use:

-Eval rally.el, then M-x rally-current-iteration, enter username and password and it should display current sprint task info for your user.
+Eval/load rally-mode.el, then M-x rally-current-iteration, enter username and password and it should display current sprint task info for your user.